Force over Distance: Chapter 14

 Young nodded.

-“Everyone is upset.
+“Everyone’s upset.
 I’ve covered for you as much as I can,” she continued, “but you’ll need to put in an appearance on the bridge and in the mess, if only for the sake of morale.
 We just had one of the worst crises we’ve had in months.
 And through the whole thing—no one saw you.
 No one saw Rush.
-People are starting to talk.”
+People are talking.”

-“I’d imagine they are.”
-Young ran his thumb awkwardly along his jaw, trying not to jostle his injured fingers as he did so.
+“I’ll bet.”
+Young ran his thumb along his jaw, trying not to jostle his injured fingers.
 “Believe me, Camile, staying down here wasn't my first choice.”

 “So why did you?”
 Wray asked.
 “Stay down here, I mean.”